 DNA Motor LabRodrigo wanted to implement processes to improve quality of life for employees so that their work was more productive and genuine, customers felt more satisfied coming into the store, and a sense of community was created.

 Based in Hayward, CA, DNA Motor Lab provides maintenance, upgrades, and repairs for motorcycles and scooters, both in their garage and via roadside service.
 We met Rodrigo Cedeño Jr. when he was still an employee at DNA Motor Labs and had the opportunity to purchase the company.
-He couldn’t get funding from a traditional bank, and secured a $100,000 loan from PCV to help finance the acquisition.
+He couldn’t get funding from a traditional bank, and secured a $100,000 loan from Pacific Community Ventures (PCV) to help finance the acquisition.

 Rodrigo was paired with pro-bono advisor Ryan Rasieleski, a Revenue Management Analyst at The Hertz Corporation.
 Ryan’s skills in finance, business development, and scaling operations aligned very well with Rodrigo’s business challenges.
 Additionally, Ryan’s passion for auto body shops along with his entrepreneurial experience made him an exceptional fit as Rodrigo’s advisor.
 Rodrigo’s goal was to expand his business in a financially healthy way.

-They determined that focusing on employee retention by investing in professional development would both benefit DNA’s employees and the business.
-With Ryan’s guidance, Rodrigo analyzed his P&L statement and KPIs to uncover what job quality investments they could make that would be most cost efficient and immediately available for reinvestment in the business so DNA could continue growing.
-Ryan stated, “Good Jobs, Good Business gets the owner really thinking about what’s important from a business perspective, and what can we influence now to make a big difference.”
+They determined that focusing on employee retention by investing in professional development would benefit both: DNA’s employees and the business.
+With Ryan’s guidance, Rodrigo analyzed his profit and loss statement and KPIs to uncover what job quality investments they could make that would be most cost efficient and immediately available for reinvestment in the business so DNA could continue growing.
+Ryan stated: “Good Jobs, Good Business gets the owner really thinking about what’s important from a business perspective, and what can we influence now to make a big difference.”

 Rodrigo is taking the necessary steps to foster a strong company culture.
 His transparency and desire to provide an ever-improving workplace have transformed DNA’s environment.
 Rodrigo finds his employees to be happier, feeling less alone in their challenges, less stressed, and more at ease.
 Rodrigo hopes to see employee satisfaction improve as he invests in his employees over the course of the pilot and beyond.